 Topics related to economics of health care, including supply and demand factors, financing of care, efficiency and cost of delivery, and allied areas.

 646. Legal Aspects of Health Care (3)

 Prerequisite: Public Health 641.

 Philosophy and application of law as it relates to the hospital and other health care facilities.
 Legal process and relation of law and public policy.

 647. Quantitative Methods (3)

 Prerequisites: Public Health 602 and 641.

 Health services applications of quantitative methods to management decision making.
-Includes subjects applicable to management of hospitals, clinics, and other health care organizations.
-649. Public Health Data Organization and Management (3) Two lectures and three hours of laboratory.
+Includes subjects applicable to management of hospitals, clinics, and other health care 649.
+Public Health Data Organization and Management (3) Two lectures and three hours of laboratory.
 Prerequisites: Public Health 601 and 602.

-Physiology of menstruation, pregnancy and lactation; methods of contraception, effectiveness, safety, acceptance and cost; abortion; sterilization; family planning services and programs.
-654. Maternal and Child Health Legislation (3) Prerequisite: Credit or concurrent registration in Public Health 651B.
-Present and proposed status and trends of legislation for the health care of mothers and children.
+Sources of morbidity, mortality, demographic and health services utilization data.
+Systematic approaches to analysis, collection, processing and storage of data of health significance.
+Statistical packages for application of health services and epidemiologic tech- 650.
+Field Practice (3-6) Cr/NC Field instruction in public health settings.
+Application of public health principles and skills to practical problems.
+Maximum credit six units of Public Health 650 applicable to a master's degree.
+A. Epidemiology D. Environmental Health B. Maternal and Child Health E. Health Services Administration F. Health Promotion C. Occupational Health 651A.
+Problems and Programs in Maternal and Child Health (3) Major problems in health and social care of mothers and children; programs and services designed to meet major needs.
+651B.
+Seminar in Problems and Programs in Maternal and Child Health (3) Health and social needs of mothers, children and youth.
+Planning, implementation, analysis, and evaluation of programs and services for mothers, children and youth.
+652. Maternal Health (3) Prerequisite: Concurrent registration in Public Health 651A.
+Major health problems and needs in health care of women in the childbearing age; preconceptional, prenatal, postpartum, interconceptional care and services; maternal mortality; antecedents of infant and perinatal mortality; nutrition; nurse midwifery.
+653. Family Planning (3) Physiology of menstruation, pregnancy and lactation; methods of contraception, effectiveness, safety, acceptance and cost; abortion; sterilization; family planning services and 654.
+Maternal and Child Health Legislation (3) Present and proposed status and trends of legislation for the health care of mothers and children.
 Organization of health care for mothers and children at national, state and local levels.
 655. Child Health (3) Prerequisite: Graduate standing.